BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 ```java
 char decryptedChar = (char) decrypted;
 ```

+### Test the Public/Private Key Pair by Encrypting and Decrypting Using Your Own Public and Private Key
+Write test cases that encrypt values using your public key, and decrypt them using your private key, and assert that the final decrypted value matches your original input.
+Also try encrypting with your private key and decrypting with your public key, to ensure that the keys are proper inverses of one another.

 ## Step 3: Breaking Someone's Private Key Using Only Their Public Key
 Going back through the RSA algorithm, how did you compute your private key from your public key?
 Since they are modular inverses of one another, you could compute the modular inverse of your partner's public key (E and C) to obtain their private key D.